The Kent Memorial Library Staff

 Teachers College, Columbia University, Master of Private School Leadership

 Dickinson College, Bachelor of Arts

 Woodbury resident, Lucy has worked part-time at the Kent Memorial Library since 2010 as the Marketing and Special Events Director.
+In January 2020 she passed her Director’s hat to Brittany McAllister, the new Marketing and Special Events Director.
+She is now serving as staff graphic designer for all Adult promotional and graphic materials.
 She has been a graphic designer since 1977 when she graduated from Hartwick College in Oneonta, NY.
 Her career began in a small ad agency during her senior year at Hartwick.
 She’s continued in the marketing/graphic design field ever since, beginning in the public relations department at the college, printing production and sales at A.C.
 Hampson Printing, Union City, CT; LCP Graphic Designs: her own marketing company in Waterbury, CT; and advertising production at the Litchfield County Times.
 Her other part-time job is in the Washington Depot Office of Klemm Real Estate doing graphic design & public relations.
 She enjoys the theatre, art, traveling and very long walks.
 She is married and has one cat.

 Mary Ellen Casey

 Technical Services/Circulation Supervisor